 I cannot explain it but it is the kind of closeness that is more than what I felt for my parents, my siblings, my friends or my husband.
 Probably this is what they call the special bond between mother and child.

 However, I believe that this special bond, between mother and child, takes time to form and strengthen.
-So, Moms, how do you go about forming and strengthening?
+So, Moms, how to bond with newborn you ask?
+Here are the answers.

 When you go home from the hospital, bond with your baby through these activities: